openpnp/openpnp/Setup-and-Calibration:-Before-You-Start.md

 ## Guidance by the Issues & Solutions System

-Follow the [Issues and Solutions](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration#follow-the-issues--solutions-system) system whenever possible.
+Remember, you should follow the [Issues and Solutions](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration#follow-the-issues--solutions-system) system whenever possible.

 ***